tanikina/claim-verification-nlp/index.md

     <summary>Summary</summary>

      This work studies the problem of claim verification in the context of claims about <b>fictional stories</b> in a low-shot learning setting.
-     The paper presents 2 <b>datasets<b>:
+     The paper presents 2 <b>datasets</b>:
      <ul>
      <li>2000 fictional stories pulled from the r/WritingPrompts
      <li>2000 r/stories from subreddits and sourced from Kaggle
      </ul>

-     Focus is on the detection of two main classes of plot holes: <b>continuity errors<b>, and <b>unresolved storylines<b>.
+     Focus is on the detection of two main classes of plot holes: <b>continuity errors</b>, and <b>unresolved storylines</b>.
 The <b>pipeline</b> consists of 3 phases: two data preprocessing steps to first generate story encodings and then a knowledge graph, and then a joint graph neural network and deep neural network (DNN) model.
     </details>

 13. GERE: Generative Evidence Retrieval for Fact Verification